 Start of Darkness: Interlude 19 shows how and why Emma went from Taylor's best friend to her bully, starting the day Emma first met Shadow Stalker.

 Stock Superpowers: In-setting, powers tend to fall into a number of classifications.
-Capes tend to fall under at least 1-2 (or more) classes, with ratings defining how strong they are in each category.
+Capes tend to fall under at least 1-2 (or more) classes, with ratings defining the threat level they pose to a team.

 Superheroes Wear Capes: Averted — few parahumans wear them.
 Taylor explains how awkward they can make you look, and only a few people have the right body type to pull it off.

 Superpowerful Genetics: Played with — children and siblings of parahumans have trigger events more easily, but adopted children also have trigger events more easily, making it more a case of Lamarck Was Right.

 Super Power Lottery / Superpower Russian Roulette: Worm fits both tropes, in two forms.
 There's the standard unpredictable trauma-induced trigger events, which grant powers that vary in their strength and usefulness, but so far there haven't been any particually negative-for-the-possessor trigger event powers.
 The Super Serum also has a Super Power Lottery, as each serum has a general theme (e.g. Balance, Division, Jaunt, Robin — whatever any of those mean) but the actual power that you get varies greatly within that theme.
 While most are fairly average, you could become one of the most powerful people on the planet or become a deformed monster.
 Or, as does happen, both.
 The early Super Serums were particularly bad in terms of physical changes...